How They Made It: Baking Short Crust Pastry at Lallybroch

 Mini tarts are the younger sister to the full-size version — cute, two-bite treats that are perfect for parties.
 I recently made these sweetened tart shells using the recipe from the Outlander Kitchen cookbook, then filled half with homemade lemon curd and the rest with dark chocolate ganache.

 Here then is Theresa’s version for Short Crust Pastry.
 As is usually the case, my comments are in italics.

-- 1 tablespoon sugar (optional, for sweet uses)
+- 1 Tbsp sugar, optional, for sweet uses

 - 1 large egg yolk

 - 1 tsp lemon juice or apple cider vinegar